 Graphs are an especially popular object of study in discrete mathematics.
 They represent a finite collection of objects and pairwise relationships between them.
-We already saw one example in disguise: A "friendship graph", which tells us which pairs of people within a group are friends.
+We already saw one example in disguise: A "friendship graph", which tells us which pairs of people within a collection are friends.

-To define graphs, we'll need to know a few basic things about sets, so let's talk about sex... oops, I meant sets; we'll come back to sex shortly.
+To define graphs, we'll need a bit of set theory and notation, so let's talk about sex - oops, I meant sets; we'll come back to sex shortly.